 Causes of Schizoid Personality Disorder

 There is much that remains a mystery about schizoid personality disorder, including what causes it.
-Personality refers to the way that a person views themselves, other people and the outside world.
-It is comprised of each person’s unique thoughts, feelings and behaviors.
-Personality disorders are generally thought to develop during childhood.
+Personality disorders are generally thought to develop during childhood possibly due to environmental or genetic components.

-It is unknown if personality disorders are caused solely from childhood experiences and environment or if there are genetic components as well.
-When examining commonalities in people with this diagnosis, a few risk factors are identified that may increase the likelihood that someone will develop this personality disorder.
+When examining commonalities in people with a schizoid personality diagnosis, a few common risk factors have been identified that may increase the likelihood that someone will develop this personality disorder.
 These schizoid personality disorder causes include:

 - Growing up around a person who has schizoid personality disorder because personality may largely be developed from watching others in early childhood